Blopeur/blopeur.github.io/_posts/2020-03-30-pandemic-ip-war.md

 ---
 <!-- Main Container -->

-It seems that countries and companies already start to position themselves to reap the benefits of aftermath COVID-19 pandemic.
+It seems that countries and companies already start to position themselves to reap the benefits of the COVID-19 pandemic aftermath.
-By example, the [Korean IP Office (KIPO)](https://kipo.go.kr/kpo/MainApp) created [a specific website on patent information related to COVID-19](https://kipo.go.kr/ncov/index.html) called "Corona 19 patent information navigation".
+Recently, the [Korean IP Office (KIPO)](https://kipo.go.kr/kpo/MainApp) created [a specific website on patent information related to COVID-19](https://kipo.go.kr/ncov/index.html) called "Corona 19 patent information navigation".
 Among other contents, the new website includes the following features:

 * Overview of important patents related to coronaviruses, such as SARS or MERS
 * Detailed research reports and statistical analyses on technical trends with regard treatments, diagnostic, vaccinations, antiviral treatments etc.